pra-navi/tp/docs/UserGuide.md

 <h4>Example:</h4>

 - `addTagTask 1 t/day1 t/day2`
-  - Adds the tag `day2` to the list of existing tags of the 1st task, while `day1` is mentioned in the output to have already been included in the list of existing tags.<br><br>
+  - Adds the tag `day2` to the list of existing tags of the 1st task, while `day1` is mentioned in the output to have already been included in the list of existing tags.
+  - Example output for correct usage of `addTagTask` command: <br><br>

   ![addTagTask success](images/output/addTagTask_success.png)